PYNE-AD/cs207-FinalProject/docs/milestone1.md

 ### AutoDiff

 This module contains the `AutoDiff` class that calculates the derivative of a function at a given point using forward mode.
-It will import the functions from the **elemFunctions** module to use in the class functions `evalFunc` and `evalGrad`.
+It will import the functions from the **elemFunctions** module to use in the class functions `evalFunc`, `evalGrad`, `evalJacobian`.